YuShan122/Vive/README.md

 ## Calibration
 ### Getting LH->map
+- Set up three lighthouses.
+- Check dump path in `vive_calibrate.cpp`, line 278.
+Remember `catkin_make` if the code is modified.
 - Open `vive_calibrate.launch`.
 Check and modify value of params: `calibrate_tracker` `side`.
 - Put the tracker on the playground.
   - Position: (1.5, 1.0) (the center of the playground), and